shtolfensie/mrks/Notes/General notes.md

   - this setup seems to work quite well (but the icons included in semantic react do not include three dot menu)
     - \<Menu borderless compact text>
       - \<Dropdown item icon='edit'>

+**Or maybe just use a 'pen'/'edit' icon and use it to open a modal.**